Tuamay-A/flutter_flight_app/README.md

 ## 📄 License

+## 📄 License

-This project is intended for educational and portfolio purposes only.
+This project is shared for **educational, learning, and portfolio purposes only**.
+You are free to explore, study, and use the code for personal or learning projects.
+Commercial use, redistribution, or claiming the project as your own is **not permitted**.

 ## 🌟 Support